 Transportation by air-conditioned private bus during the tour.

 Alcoholic beverages (other than beverages with dinner or when they are specifically included in the itinerary)

 Personal spending money

-A few dinners, where you will get to explore on your own (suggestions provided!).
+Two meals, where you will have time to explore on your own (suggestions provided!).

 What about accommodations?

 You will be staying in clean, comfortable, conveniently located, unique accommodations with private baths.